sunliang3361/fnbtools/README.md

   * -h print this help message
   * -c the control bedg file(s),used to filter out homo and heter deletion
   * -x the contorl bedg file(s),used to filter out homo deletions
+  * -e output deletion frequency when sample pool is contaminated ( can not be used with -x and -c)
   * -g input annotation file to annotate deletions
-  * -a print all homo deletions in mutant including the deletions exist in control * sample [0|1, default:0]
+  * -a print all homozyougs deletions in mutant sample including the deletions in control sample
-  * -r the overlapping rate between gaps and informative deletion at the same * genomic regions [default:0.9]
+  * -r the overlapping rate between gaps and informative deletion at the same genomic regions [default:0.9]
-  * -d the minimal distance between the breakpoint of informative reads and the * start postion of gap [default:20]
+  * -d the minimal distance between the breakpoint of informative reads and the start postion of gap [default:20]
   * -b the minimal crossed reads when there is no clipped reads or small deletion reads [default:3]
   * -s the minimal small deletion reads [default:3]
   * -i the minimal total number of informative reads (clipped and small reads [default:3]